solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 #### 2. Add paging to the reviews

-First things first, let’s create a space to encapsulate the code for fetching account data.
+First things first, let's create a space to encapsulate the code for fetching account data.
 Create a new file `MovieCoordinator.ts` and declare a `MovieCoordinator` class.
-Then let’s move the `MOVIE_REVIEW_PROGRAM_ID` constant from `MovieList` into this new file since we’ll be moving all references to it
+Then let's move the `MOVIE_REVIEW_PROGRAM_ID` constant from `MovieList` into this new file since we'll be moving all references to it

 ```tsx
 const MOVIE_REVIEW_PROGRAM_ID = "CenYq6bDRB7p73EjsPEpiYN7uveyPUTdXkDkgUduboaN";